-As John Maxwell wisely said, “People don't care how much you know until they know how much you care.”
+As John Maxwell wisely said, People, don't care how much you know until they know how much you care.
 I know from experience that treating autistic children requires patience and understanding.
-One of the hardest challenges for families dealing with autism is finding a dentist who understands their child's needs and their own concerns and fears.
-Smile Generation-trusted dentists are trained to be an advocate for children with special needs.
-We know your child means the world to you, and we'll do our best to treat your child as if he/she is one of our very own!
+One of the most complex challenges for families dealing with autism is finding a dentist who understands their child's needs, concerns, and fears.
+The Smile Generation®-trusted dentists advocate for children with special needs.
+We know your child means the world to you, and we'll do our best to treat them as one of our very own!